The Bleu Lavande Lavender Farm in Fitch Bay Quebec

 The great products of lavender from Bleu Lavande

-Back in the shop we discover what Patrick makes with these blossoms.
-In the shop there are soaps, shampoos, shower gels, oils and much more.
-Everything smells wonderful of this plant.
+Back in the shop, we discover all the things Patrick makes with these blossoms.
+The shop offers soaps, shampoos, shower gels, oils, and much more.
+Everything smells wonderfully of this plant.
 A feast for the senses.

 Bleu Lavande Estate